orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2020.1.md

 ### Workflow

 This release takes baby steps towards supporting *workflow* features.

-The concept of *stage* is introduced at the database level and can be controlled with the following:
+The concept of *stage* is introduced, and supported for all relational databases.
+It can be controlled with the following:

 - The [`set-workflow-stage` action](/form-runner/advanced/buttons-and-processes/actions-form-runner.md#set-workflow-stage) allows you to set a specific workflow stage.
 - The [`fr:workflow-stage-value()`](/xforms/xpath/extension-form-runner.md#fr-workflow-stage-value) function allows you to read the current workflow stage.